henrynoyes/termshot/README.md

 ## Features

 This fork refactors the image styling to be more customizable.
-All styling is handled in the [`config.yaml`](internal/img/config.yaml) file, which is parsed at compile time.
-The CLI flags remain unchanged, as this configuration is not meant to be mutable at run time.
-Some flags like `--no-decoration` and `--no-shadow` can override the config at run time.
+All styling is handled in the [`config.yaml`](internal/img/config.yaml) file, which is parsed at build-time.
+The CLI flags remain unchanged, as this configuration is not meant to be mutable at run-time.
+Some flags like `--no-decoration` and `--no-shadow` can override the config.

 ### Fonts